ecmwf-ifs/loki/docs/source/internal_representation.rst

             /           |        \
       Expression   Expression   Node   ...

-As an example, consider a basic Fortran ``DO`` loop: it defines a loop variable, a loop range and a loop body.
+As an example, consider a basic Fortran ``DO i=1,n`` loop: it defines a loop variable (``i``), a loop range (``1:n``) and a loop body.
 The body can be one/multiple statements or other control flow structures and therefore is a subtree of control flow nodes.
-Loop variable and range, however, are expressions.
+Loop variable and range, however, are expression nodes.

 All control flow nodes fall into one of two categories: